 Dreams of Belonging (2016) his first release as leader, is a solo work that features eight Swedish folk songs, hymns, more modern pieces and three original Nilsson compositions, plus a ‘classic’ John Hartford cover.
 The album represents the culmination of a long journey for Nilsson, and the discovery of an individual voice, combined with a deep-seated love for the music of his homeland.
 The album received a lot of prasie in the Swedish and international press was followed by an international release tour in France, Sweden and the UK.

-Mattias has toured and performed in Sweden, Denmark, Norway, Iceland, UK, Germany, Italy, France, Austria, Poland, Spain, Holland, Croatia, Turkey, Tanzania, Zanzibar, Zambia, Egypt, United States and Latin America with regular visits to Chile where he also was invited by the Swedish Embassy in 2011 to play for the Swedish Prime Minister´s on his first visit to the country.
+Mattias has toured and performed in Sweden, Denmark, Norway, Iceland, UK, Germany, Italy, France, Austria, Poland, Republic of Kosovo, Spain, Holland, Croatia, Turkey, Tanzania, Zanzibar, Zambia, Egypt, The Canary Islands, South Africa, Taiwan, United States and Latin America with regular visits to Chile where he also was invited by the Swedish Embassy in 2011 to play for the Swedish Prime Minister´s on his first visit to the country.